vapurrmaid/vapurrmaid.github.io/README.md

 ## Development Notes

-One day I might use flavour-of-the-week hipsterJS frameworks.
-But for now, I'm trying to keep things vanilla for fun.
+One day I might use the current flavour-of-the-week hipsterJS frameworks.
+But for now, I'm trying to keep things simple and steer clear of the type of development I use in everyday work life.

 ### Docker

-Building:
+To build, run the below command.
+Note that `-t` sets a tag, so different versions of this application can be built with their own tags.

 ```bash
 docker build -t vapurrmaidca .